Posted By

 The culprit behind the ability to monitor behaviour is cookies – small files that websites send to a device, which allow them to monitor activity.
 These are called first-party cookies.
 Then there are third-party cookies placed by advertisers so they can see what you’re interested in and follow you around the internet.
 It is this second category where the landscape is also shifting for marketers.

-In June 2021, Google announced that it will phase out third-party cookies on its Chrome browser.
+In June 2021, Google announced that it would phase out third-party cookies on its Chrome browser.
 The timeline has since been pushed back until late 2023, but this is only delaying the inevitable.
 For brands, this means it will be harder to learn what people are doing online when they’re not on your website.
 That, in turn, makes it harder to collect data that allows ads to be targeted.

 App Tracking Transparency